3MFConsortium/spec_booleans/3MF Boolean operations.md

 **transform** - The transform to apply to the selected base object.

 **path** - When used in conjunction with [the 3MF Production extension](https://github.com/3MFConsortium/spec_production/blob/master/3MF%20Production%20Extension.md), the "path" attribute references objects in non-root model files.
 Path is an absolute path to the target model file inside the 3MF container that contains the target object.
-The use of the path attribute in a \<boolean> element is ONLY valid in the root model file.
+The use of the path attribute in a \<booleans> element is ONLY valid in the root model file.

 The following diagrams, from the ***CSG*** Wikipedia, show the three operations: